firish/system-design-notes/1_System_Design_Prerequisites/15_Message_Queue.md

 hence, can do other jobs during that time.
 It also allows a server to process its jobs in the order it wants to.

+(Better worded explanation)
+Message Queues are designed to facilitate this kind of parallel execution.
+Instead of executing the tasks right away, MQ queues up the tasks it receives therefore decoupling publisher from subscriber.
+The publisher does not wait for the task to be completed and continues with its execution knowing that the task will be executed in due course of time.
+The subscriber receives the tasks one by one based on its processing capacity.
+The key here is both publisher and subscriber are working at the same time, the publisher on its main task with the subscriber executing its assigned sub-task.

 It means that once the client sends a request, the server can send just a response "Okay".
 Then add the query in the messaging queue along with other queries, and process them using any custom scheduling algorithm.
 Once a clients query is processed, the actual response is then sent back to the client.